getkeops/keops/doc/matlab/installation.rst

     cd /path/to
     wget https://github.com/getkeops/keops/archive/master.zip
-    unzip libkeops-master.zip
+    unzip master.zip

-Note that temporary files will be written into the ``/path/to/libkeops/keopslab/build`` folder: this directory must have write permissions.
+Note that temporary files will be written into the ``/path/to/keops-master/keopslab/build`` folder: this directory must have write permissions.

-2. Manually add the directory ``/path/to/libkeops`` to you Matlab path, as documented :ref:`below <part.path>`.
+2. Manually add the directory ``/path/to/keops-master/keopslab`` to you Matlab path, as documented :ref:`below <part.path>`.

 3. :ref:`Test your installation <part.test>`.